codebases-we-love/codebases-we-love/codebases/README.md

 - [express](https://github.com/expressjs/express): widely used and written in plain javascript.
-This is a great example of how learning the internals of somethings will improve how you use it (or at least you'll understand better what you are doing).
+This is a great example of how learning the internals of something will improve how you use it (or at least you'll understand better what you are doing).
 - [sinon](https://github.com/sinonjs/sinon): has to deal with a lot of language edge cases, which may or may not be something you consider fun.
 Also, you have